Velocity Merchant Services Logo

 1. Select and Reserve a Business Name

-Now that you've decided that you want to incorporate your small business, the next step is picking a name for your business entity.
+Now that you’ve decided that you want to incorporate your small business, the next step is picking a name for your business entity.
 This is an important step.
 You want to choose a name that accurately represents the kind of business you have.
 Simple yet creative names will stand out and be easy to remember.
 There are a few things to keep in mind while choosing your business name.
 You want to consider internet searches, website domain and social media handle availability and similarity to other businesses near you.
-If you want to learn more about choosing a business name read our blog all about choosing a name here!

 Once you’ve decided on a name, you want to preform a business name search through the Secretary of State, Division of Corporations, Department of State or a similar Government agency in your state that preforms business name searches.
 The reason this is an important step is because you need to make sure that the name you want isn’t already being used.
 If everything checks out, the Secretary of State will usually hold your intended corporate name for about 120 days if you pay a fee.

-2. Decide on a Corporate Entity
+2.2 **2.
+Decide on a Business Structure or Corporate Entity**

 Limited Liability Companies